-Staff presented draft proposed Rule 323.1 to the Community Advisory Council (CAC) on [to be determined].
-After hearing the staff briefing on the project, the CAC approved a motion to recommend that the Board approve proposed Rule 323.1.
+Staff provided draft proposed Rule 323.1 to the Community Advisory Council (CAC) on April 30, 2014.
+After hearing a staff briefing on the project on May 14, 2014, the CAC [passed a motion to recommend that the Board approve proposed Rule 323.1 or asked for changes to Sections , as appropriate].